-This is just one of the ways in which you can buy Bitcoins anonymously, and it is the option I would most recommend (I’ve used this platform a lot of times).
+This is just one of how you can buy Bitcoins anonymously, and it is the option I would most recommend (I've used this platform a lot of times).
 Once you have completed a trade on LocalBitcoins, you can then transfer your coins to an anonymous Bitcoin wallet (more on this later).

 To add, if you feel that you want even more anonymity, I also recommend using a secure VPN (virtual private network) connection when performing Bitcoin transactions on LocalBitcoins.
 This way you will also hide your IP address & location from the others.
 If you're not sure where to look, here is a list of top VPN services worth trying out.

-So, now that you know about the anonymous Bitcoin exchange LocalBitcoins, the next method that I wanted to discuss was using a Bitcoin ATM machine!
+So, now that you know about the anonymous Bitcoin exchange LocalBitcoins, the next method that I wanted to discuss was using a Bitcoin ATM!

 Bitcoin ATM Machines

-Did you know that just like a real-world ATM machines, there are also Bitcoin ATM machines too?
+Did you know that just like a real-world ATM, there are also Bitcoin ATMs too?
 However, rather than entering your card and withdrawing cash, you enter your cash and receive Bitcoins!

 As Bitcoin is a digital currency, you don't withdraw any physical coins (of course)!
 Instead, you supply the machine with your Bitcoin wallet address, and it transfers it across to you.
 If you don’t have a Bitcoin wallet address already, the Bitcoin ATM can create one for you.

-The first ever Bitcoin ATM machine was installed in 2013 in a coffee shop in Vancouver, Canada.
-However, there are now Bitcoin ATM machines located all over the world, with new ones being installed all the time.
-In fact, if you visit coinatmradar.com, it displays the locations of all the machines.
+The first-ever Bitcoin ATM was installed in 2013 in a coffee shop in Vancouver, Canada.
+However, there are now Bitcoin ATMs located all over the world, with new ones being installed all the time.
+If you visit coinatmradar.com, it displays the locations of all the machines.

-Not all Bitcoin ATM machines allow you to buy coins anonymously though, as some require you to scan your ID before use.
+Not all Bitcoin ATMs allow you to buy coins anonymously though, as some require you to scan your ID before use.
 However, by visiting the Coinatmradar website, you can narrow your search to only include machines that let you buy anonymously.

 One more thing, due to anti-money laundering regulations, you will only be able to buy a limited amount if you are not supplying ID!

-One of the disadvantages to using a Bitcoin ATM machine is that the fees are really high.
-In fact, you often have to pay 8%-20% more than the current market price!
+One of the disadvantages of using a Bitcoin ATM is that the fees are high.
+You often have to pay 8%-20% more than the current market price!
 However, this is understandable, as the costs of building and operating the machine can be expensive.

-On the other hand, not only are Bitcoin ATM machines really convenient, but they are also very user-friendly!
+On the other hand, not only are Bitcoin ATMs convenient, but they are also very user-friendly!